Q: How do I install Spore doorbell buttons and chimes?

 Q: Does Spore offer any other custom finishes?

 A: We do, usually subject to minimum orders.
-Please see our Projects page for further details on how Spore may be able to create a finish or a whole new solution for your project.
+Please contact us for further details on how Spore may be able to create a finish or a whole new solution for your project.